ctmuthu/wot-sys-ci/README.md

 4. Connect to BayernWLAN.
 (Do not connect to any radius server, unless you have seperate user for the Raspberry pi)

+5. Ethernet Config:
+    1. Configure eth0 with static ip 192.168.0.100 and make sure no gateway routes are learned through it.
+        - Configure the file /etc/dhcpcd.conf with the below commands
+            - interface eth0
+            - static ip_address=192.168.0.100/24
+            - nogateway

-5. Install MongoDB wihtout authentication:
+6. Install MongoDB wihtout authentication:

     1. Install docker:
         1. Install Docker `curl -sSL https://get.docker.com | sh`
         2. Add permission to Pi User to run Docker Commands `sudo usermod -aG docker pi`
         3. Test Docker installation `docker run hello-world `
     2. Install MongoDB from docker:
         - docker build -t andresvidal/rpi3-mongodb3 .
     3. Starting MongoDB with REST enabled: (TODO: Explain what this command does)